openeggbert/mind-net/CONTRIBUTING.md

 - [ ] sort and order is missing
 - [ ] Tree view: via vis.js, clicking on node opens the node in a new tab
-- [ ] Frontend should not show actions, for which user is not authorized
+- [ ] Frontend should not show actions, for which user is not authorized to
 -
 ### Experimental
 - [ ] Chat plugin - Slack-like